The purpose of the Annual Continuing Competence Review (ACCR) is to support and enhance occupational therapists’ continued competence.

-- review their practice hours, roles, current and possible career transitions, and supports to competence, and
+- review their practice hours, roles, and reflect on current and pending personal and career transitions, and resources to support these transitions; and

 Individual results from the Annual Continuing Competence Review are not available to the College.
 The College will only know which occupational therapists completed it and can therefore renew their registration.
 The confidentiality of these results is ensured by directing OTs to a secure, password-protected website that is not accessible to the College.
 COTBC can request anonymized aggregate data to inform development of additional College resources and continuing professional development needs of occupational therapists but they do not have access to individual records.

 The Quality Assurance Committee encourages occupational therapists to complete the evaluation included as part of the Annual Continuing Competence Review.
 This feedback will inform ongoing improvements to the Quality Assurance Program that balances the needs of occupational therapists with the public’s right to safe, ethical and quality care.